gcocatre/caudec/HELP.md

 Operate on multiple audio files at once, in parallel.
 Instead of multiple files, one or more directories may be specified.
 Multiple codec switches (optionally paired with a -q switch) may be specified.
-Supported input files: .wav, .aiff, .caf, .flac, .wv, .ape
+Supported input files: .wav, .aiff, .caf, .flac, .wv, .ape, .m4a

 -------------------------------------------------------------------------------